idataray/web-developer-assessment/README.md

 2. Fork the repository, clone and create a branch under test/[Your First Name]

-3. This repository uses Node.js, and includes bootstrap and axios -- you must install dependencies and run the server first
+3. This repository uses Node.js, and includes bootstrap and axios -- you must install dependencies and run the server first (run *node index.js*)

 4. When you are done, push your **branch**, and submit a pull request.